rjd999/martianRobots/README.md

 Incomplete features
 ...................

-- failed to get generated spring boot jar to run.... it's been a few years since I've had to write Spring boot apps, and if I spent a bit more time on this I could work out what I did wrong, but going by the problem specification, I gather that you don't want me spending too much time on the problem...
+- failed to get generated spring boot jar to run from the command line.... it's been a few years since I've had to write Spring boot apps, and if I spent a bit more time on this I could work out what I did wrong, but going by the problem specification, I gather that you don't want me spending too much time on the problem...